adhemarfontes/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * UCI HAR Dataset/train/X_train.txt
 Data collected for train purpose.
 Each line is a measurement containing 561 variables.

+* UCI HAR Dataset/train/subject_train.txt
+Each line has one number that represents the subject is used to collect the data in X_train.txt.
+Number of lines must match in this two files.

 * UCI HAR Dataset/features.txt
 Label for each of the 561 variables collected and represented in X_test.txt and X_train.txt.

 ## Transformation

-* Loaded "UCI HAR Dataset/test/X_test.txt" and added fixed 10 chars containg the word "TEST" and 20 chars containing the label for the rekated activity (match line position between X_test.txt and y_test.txt.
+* Loaded "UCI HAR Dataset/test/X_test.txt" and added fixed 10 chars containg the correspondent subject and 20 chars containing the label for the related activity (match line position between X_test.txt, y_test.txt and subject_test.txt).
-* Loaded "UCI HAR Dataset/test/X_train.txt" and added fixed 10 chars containg the word "TRAIN" and 20 chars containing the label for the rekated activity (match line position between X_train.txt and y_train.txt.
+* Loaded "UCI HAR Dataset/test/X_train.txt" and added fixed 10 chars containg the correspondent subject and 20 chars containing the label for the related activity (match line position between X_train.txt, y_train.txt and subject_train.txt).
 * Combined both files and save in merge.txt.
 * Selected the position of the variables for the measurements on the mean and standard deviation for each measurement.
-* Created a data frames copying 2 first columns: subject (TEST/TRAIN) and activity.
+* Created a data frames copying 2 first columns: subject id and activity.
 * Added to the data frame the values only for the variables on the mean and standard deviation for each measurement (based on the position).
 * Setted the column titles for the data frame.
 * Saved to merge.csv (preserving merge.txt).